pradhannihar/latex_compiler/README.md

 Use your favourite tex editor to make the latex file.

 Steps:
--> Create a folder named Report_backup

 -> Then run ./compile.sh to compile.

 -> It will display the pdf using evince pdf viewer.

+--> The script will make a backup of whole report and will pace it in  a folder named "Report_backup" with path "../Report_backup"